 Rebuilding your credit after you receive your Certificate of Full Performance

-After completing a consumer proposal and receiving your Certificate of Full Performance, you have successfully eradicated your debts, and you can start rebuilding your credit.
+After completing a consumer proposal and receiving your Certificate of Full Performance, you can begin your debt-free life and start rebuilding your credit.

 Get debt relief